HypeAvratha/Library-System/README.md

 - /MySQL Connector: Contains JDBC/MySQL JConnnector

 # Instructions
-1) Clone the Project using link https://github.com/EncoSier/DBISProject.git or Download the zip
+1) Clone the Project or Download the zip

 2) Importing Java Project in NetBeans
 - Clone the project in the NetBeans 8.1
-- NetBeans->Team->Git->Clone and copy-paste the https://github.com/EncoSier/DBISProject.git link

 3) Importing Database(Schema+Data)
 - Import the Database in the MySQL database using MySQL WorkBench(Version is mentioned above)